Question: When will I know my College House assignment?

 Q: My financial aid includes federal work study.
 How do I find an on-campus job?

 A: The primary way students campus employment is through our online job board, which is called Handshake.
 At the beginning of August you will get an email telling you how to access Handshake.
 The bulk of our campus positions require students to have either Federal Work Study or College Work Option on their Financial Aid.
 Positions that are open to all students, regardless of aid status, are marked as unrestricted on Handshake.
 Also, during Orientation, F&M hosts an on-campus job fair before classes begin.
-Please note that due to COVID-19 restrictions, that event may be virtual rather than in person this year.

 Q: What do I need to bring to campus if I plan to work on campus?